Apply for a Campus Leader Role

 Available Positions

-The College Advancement Ambassador (CAA) Program is a Student Ambassador Program designed to give promising campus leaders the opportunity to engage with prominent alumni, to assist the Advancement team in educating the community about the importance and impact of giving back to Babson, and to build a bridge between the current student body and the alumni experience.
-Through a direct partnership with the Alumni Engagement team, CAAs receive exclusive, small group training focused on business etiquette and networking skills to leverage when representing Babson students at Advancement events; the skills learned are also beneficial for their professional career.
+The College Advancement Ambassador (CAA) Program is a student ambassador program designed to give promising campus leaders the opportunity to engage with prominent alumni, to assist the Advancement team in educating the community about the importance and impact of giving back to Babson, and to build a bridge between the current student body and the alumni experience.

-Applicants to this intimate cohort program should be professional, outgoing, enthusiastic, and eager to work with the Advancement team’s alumni relationship managers, gift officers, and Events staff.
-In addition, applicants must have strong communication skills, and be comfortable speaking to alumni, donors, Governance members and other VIPs in small and large group settings.
+- Applicants to this intimate cohort program should be professional, outgoing, enthusiastic, and eager to work with the Advancement team’s alumni relationship managers, gift officers, and Events staff.

 If selected as a CAA, accepted students will be required to:

-- Participate in training programs (Week of August 19th & throughout the year)
+- Participate in training programs (Week of August 18th & throughout the year)

 - Attend regular bi-weekly and monthly meetings (in-person & virtual)

-- Attend select REQUIRED campus & alumni events, which may take place on nights & weekends
+- Attend select required campus & alumni events, which may take place on nights & weekends

 - Train as a campus tour guide to host alumni during their visits to campus

-The College Advancement Ambassadors Program is a paid student leadership position.
-Time commitment is 30-35 hours per semester.
-For more information regarding the responsibilities, eligibility, and benefits of the CAA position, please reach out to Christy Lagos, Associate Director of Affinity Programs, at clagos@babson.edu.
+For more information regarding the responsibilities, eligibility, and benefits of the CAA position, reach out to the Ambassador program lead - Jessica McDonagh, Associate Director of Student-Alumni Engagement, at jmcdonagh@babson.edu.

 FME Mentors play an important role in guiding first-year students through the Foundations of Management and Entrepreneurship Experience.
 They serve as the liaison for FME ventures between Undergraduate Experiential Learning and the FME processes.
 Mentors also collaborate with FME Faculty to provide additional classroom support throughout the first and second semesters.